 Evolution of Machine Tattooing

 Tattooing is sometimes preferred as printing.
 The first-ever tattoo machine was invented in 1876 by our very own DC King, Thomas A. Edison.
 Samuel O’Reilly rediscovered the possibilities and reinvented the tattooing machine by adding multiple needles and an ink tank on top of the machine.
-Modern-day Tattoo machines come in different sizes, models, and shapes as per the needs of a tattoo artist.
+So, modern-day Tattoo machines come in different sizes, models, and shapes as per the needs of a tattoo artist.

-In 1978, Manfred Kohrs invented a new type of the tattoo machine, The Rotary Tattoo Machine.
+In 1978, Manfred Kohrs invented a new type of tattoo machine, The Rotary Tattoo Machine.
 After that, the tattoo machine business was gone bananas.
 Artists started to like about the fact the machine does the poking and ink dropping by itself using a motor.

-The Tattoos are done by a Tattoo Machine
+The Tattoos are done by a Tattoo Machine.

 People are getting more creative and showcasing their creations with great pride.
-But there are some hiccups or as I say all the time, puddles on the highway.
+But there are some hiccups or, as I say all the time, puddles on the highway.
 The thing is the tattooing process using a tattoo machine is pretty painful.
 Such painful experiences deprive the customers sometimes.

 Yet people are tolerating this pain to be inked.
-Some get a tattoo of his birth date, some prints beautiful designs and patterns and some chose animals and greenery.
+Some get a tattoo of his birth date.
+Some prints, beautiful designs, and patterns, and some chose animals and greenery.
 There are some who like their wife, loving one or their favorite personality to be inked on their skin forever.

 What I am trying to say that Tattoo machines open the doors to enormous possibilities and innovation.
 But it comes with some pain and a pretty healthy bill.
 How to Build New Healthy Habits with these 7 Ways?